abingul/ceren/README.md

 Production points of photons and their directions are written to a file called <b>cherenkov.dat</b> which can be used in NSC mode of Ansys Zemax OpticStudio.
-Note that in order to use these Cherenkov Photons, you need to fill 'Inside Of' column in Zemax NSC Mode.
-Then, Zemax can do Ray Tracing and model absorption and reflection effects (not scattering) for each photon.
+Note that in order to use these Cherenkov Photons, you need to fill <b>Inside Of</b> column in Zemax NSC Mode.
+Then, Zemax can do Ray Tracing and model absorption, reflection and scattering effects for each photon if you specify properties of optical material in Zemax.

 In the program, we assume that
   - all distance units are in mm